 The double edge safety razor first made an appearance in this century.
 It reduced the skill needed to produce a close shave, allowing men to take control over their own shaving rather than relying on barbers.

 William S. Henson in 1847 produced a razor with blades set at right angles in the handle.
 This was a precursor to the ‘proper’ DE razor.
 The term ‘safety razor’ was patented for the first time in 1880 for a razor that had additional safety clips and attachments to make the blade glide more smoothly over the skin.
 We think that safety razors are still one of the best ways to achieve a superior shave.
-Check out this guide to safety razors if you want to explore it further!

 In 1885, Gillette released the world’s first disposable razor blade (that’s if you discount the clams and flint stones found 30000 years ago!).
 Stropping and honing your straight razor was no longer needed, making shaving easier than ever.
 Gillette has been one of the leading providers of razors ever since.